SherG/perpetual-elm/exampleSite/content/services/merchant-cash-advance.md

 * Buying holiday inventory in bulk at a large discount
 * Providing bridge capital until an [SBA loan](/sba-loan/) is received

-WIth traditional funding from a bank, it may take 6 weeks or longer to get approved or to be declined.
+With traditional funding from a bank, it may take 6 weeks or longer to get approved or to be declined.
 Merchant cash advance (MCA) funding is designed specifically for small businesses who need fast funding.

 <!-- Calendly link widget begin -->